 - Sudden severe headache with no known cause

-Use F.A.S.T. to help you remember the warning signs of a stroke.
+Use BE FAST to help you remember the warning signs of a stroke.
 If you think someone is having a stroke, do not wait.
 Call 911 immediately.

 Stroke Risk Factors

-About 80 percent of strokes can be prevented.
+About 80 of strokes can be prevented.
 Add up your points on the

 Stroke Risk Scorecard to learn if you are at risk.
 If you are at risk, talk to your primary care doctor about stroke prevention.

 An important step in recovering from a stroke is rehabilitation.
-Floyd Medical Center offers both inpatient and outpatient rehab that includes the following therapies:
+Atrium Health Floyd Medical Center and Atrium Health Polk Medical Center offer both inpatient and outpatient rehab that includes the following:

 - Physical therapy